sherryrich/heard-it/README.md

 * Error in the terminal.
 Heroku updated databse so had go to Heroku config vars and copy and paste the new database_url into the env.py to correct.
 [Click here](https://github.com/sherryrich/heard-it/blob/main/docs/error_7.png)
 * Space in the token provided.
 Caused CSS not to display on the front end as expected.
 [Click here](https://github.com/sherryrich/heard-it/blob/main/docs/error_8.png)
 * Missing closing span.
 Caused HTML to fail validator rules.
 [Click here](https://github.com/sherryrich/heard-it/blob/main/docs/error_9.png)
+* Search Button was missing on smaller devices so I added a media query and reduced the size of the ellement on smaller devices.
+Please see screen shots [Before](https://github.com/sherryrich/heard-it/blob/main/docs/search_box_before.PNG) and [After](https://github.com/sherryrich/heard-it/blob/main/docs/search_box_after.PNG).

 ### Unfix Bugs